 In a traditional analog workflow, the lab would have to wait until they received the impression results in the mail.
 However, with an intraoral scan, data arrives within minutes of the scan being sent and allows the laboratory to begin making the impression immediately.
 This gives laboratories with a guaranteed turn-around time a greater time allowance in order to finish their impressions.

 3. Precise Dimensional Accuracy

 Intraoral scanners provide unparalleled accuracy compared to traditional impressions.
-Dimensional accuracy of intraoral scan data has progressed to the point of counting microns.
+The dimensional accuracy of intraoral scan data has progressed to the point of counting microns.
 Accuracy measurements from high-end intraoral scanners on an acrylic tooth model are about 6.9 μm whereas traditional impressions are under 40 μm.
 The increased accuracy of an intraoral scanner helps the restorative team provide better service in the following two ways: (1) the clinician will see reduced chair-time as the restorations have a better fit, and (2) the remake percentage will decrease from approximately 4% to under 1%, thus saving time.
 These factors result in less cost for both the clinician (less chair time) and the laboratory (less remakes).
-Additionally, newer scanners have advanced shade taking capabilities resulting in fewer restorations due to shade adjustment.
+Additionally, newer scanners have advanced shade-taking capabilities resulting in fewer restorations due to shade adjustment.